What is a flexible cash ISA?

 Aldermore, Bank of Scotland (variable ISAs only), Barclays, Clydesdale Bank/Yorkshire Bank (Flexi Cash ISA only), Coventry Building Society (Easy-access ISA only), Ford Money, Halifax (ISA Variable Saver only), Lloyds, Metro Bank (Instant Access Cash ISA only), Nationwide, Newcastle BS, Paragon Bank, Principality BS (variable ISAs only), Skipton BS, Tesco (Instant Access Cash ISA only), TSB and Virgin Money (easy-access ISAs only).

 Britannia, Charter Savings Bank, Co-op bank, First Direct, HSBC, Kent Reliance, Leeds BS, NatWest, NS&I, Post Office, RBS, Sainsbury's Bank, Santander and Shawbrook Bank.

 Play the system to max interest and keep ISA benefits

 Taking this to its extreme, there's a nifty trick you could use to keep your money tax-free forever in an ISA while getting a higher interest rate for most of the year.

-Let's say you have £50,000 in flexible ISAs, but others accounts pay higher interest that you want to take advantage of, and you don't want to lose your ability to keep £50,000 tax-free year after year as you can in a cash ISA (see Is the cash ISA worth it?).
-This point is far more relevant now that the personal savings allowance means you can earn up to £1,000 in interest in non-ISA savings accounts each financial year tax-free.
+Let's say you have £50,000 in flexible ISAs, but other savings accounts pay higher interest that you want to take advantage of, and you don't want to lose your ability to keep £50,000 tax-free year after year as you can in a cash ISA (see Is the cash ISA worth it?).
+Plus remember the personal savings allowance means you can earn up to £1,000 in interest in non-ISA savings accounts each financial year tax-free.